 Shall I have chicken or turkey?
 With no connection to their feelings, these test subjects weren’t able to decide something simple like what to eat.

 Your gut and heart are as important as your brain, listen to all your ‘brains’ when making a decision.

 Most managers delegate tasks, but they don’t distribute the needed authority.
 They tell their teams: “you are in charge now,” but don’t let go of the final approval.
 Their inability to ‘share’ power is driven by lack of confidence, not lack of leadership training as many HR folks think.

 Executives don’t delegate ‘power’ because they are more concerned about their own reputation or pride than doing what’s right for the organization.

 Risk-avoidance is the greatest paradox of decision-making.
-Analysis helps eliminate unnecessary options.
-But making decisions requires taking risks.
+The analysis helps eliminate unnecessary options.
+However, making decisions requires taking risks.